I've Been Waiting for You (Neil Young song)

 "I've Been Waiting for You" is a song written by Neil Young, which he recorded for his 1968 self-titled debut solo album.
+It was later released as the B-side to Young's later single "Oh, Lonesome Me".
 In a song review for AllMusic, critic Matthew Greenwald described it as "One of the most powerful and well-crafted songs from Neil Young's self-titled solo debut ...
 A very strong and engaging melody is set against a striking, descending guitar riff, which serves as the song's hook."

 Young did not perform the song with Crazy Horse or Crosby, Stills, Nash & Young, although he recorded a live solo acoustic version in November 1968, just a few days before the release of the album version.
 It was later included on the live album Sugar Mountain – Live at Canterbury House 1968, released in 2008.

 David Bowie, the Pixies, and Dinosaur Jr. have recorded renditions of the song.